ZhiGroup/Med-BERT/README.md

 You can find an example for the construction of the data_file under [Example data](Pretraining%20Code/Data%20Pre-processing%20Code/Example%20data) as well as images showing the construction of preprocessed data and the BERT features.

-N.B.
-We run our code using mainly GPU, while CPU and TPU options migt be available in the code they were not tested.
+<B>Note:</B> We run our code using mainly GPU, while CPU and TPU options migt be available in the code they were not tested.

 #### Fine-tuning Tutorial